Hope Valley- Cozy Peak District Weekend Away

-We have exclusive hire of 41 bed YHA Hathersage, in the village of Hathersage in Derbyshire, with plenty of space to social distance.
+We have exclusive hire of 41 bed YHA Hathersage, in the village of Hathersage in Derbyshire.
 The hostel has dozens of walks from the front door, making it an ideal place to explore the Hope Valley on foot.
 We’ll take advantage of our primo location and the frequent train service to usher us to different spots along the valley.
 All of our hikes are weather-dependent, so the exact place and length of our hikes may change based on conditions.
 Be prepared to hike between 10-14 miles each day.

 Covid guidelines are constantly changing and we will keep on top of any changes we need to make based on government recommendations.